Elmahallawy/elmahallawy.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Congratulations! <strong>Four of my papers</strong> have been accepted for presentation at the prestigious IEEE BigData 2024 Conference! 🎉
+Congratulations!
+Four of my papers have been accepted for presentation at the prestigious IEEE BigData 2024 Conference! 🎉

 <ul>
   <li>"Efficient Brain Imaging Analysis for Alzheimer’s and Dementia Detection Using Convolution-Derivative Operations"</li>